 Lake Geneva is one of the largest lakes in France and is located in the southwestern corner of the country.
 This lake, formed by a glacier, lies between France and Switzerland and is one of Europe’s largest natural lakes.
-The lake is a popular spot for swimming, sunbathing, and picnicking and visitors can also rent boats to explore the lake.
+The lake is a popular spot for swimming, sunbathing, and picnicking, and visitors can also rent boats to explore the lake.

-Along the banks, there are many marine excursions such as sailing, fishing, or swimming.
+Along the banks are many marine excursions such as sailing, fishing, or swimming.
 Guests can even enjoy the sun and visit tourist attractions like the castle of Chillon, the island of Harp, or the fortified village of Yvoire.
 Lake Geneva is a beautiful spot that should not be missed on your visit to France.

 4. Lac du Bois de Boulogne

-Lac du Bois de Boulogne is the largest lake in Paris and is located in the west of the city.
+Lac du Bois de Boulogne is the largest lake in Paris and is located west of the city.
 The lake is a popular spot for picnicking and boasts beautiful views of the surrounding woodland.
 The Bois de Boulogne is a large park located in the western part of Paris.